MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-system.md

 -   0 – Information that is required to help keep Windows more secure is allowed, including data about the Connected User Experience and Telemetry component settings, the Malicious Software Removal Tool, and Windows Defender.
     Note: This value is only applicable to Windows 10 Enterprise, Windows 10 Education, Windows 10 Mobile Enterprise, Windows 10 IoT Core (IoT Core), and Windows Server 2016.
 Using this setting on other devices is equivalent to setting the value of 1.
--   1 – Allows sending basic device info, including: quality-related data, app compatibility, app usage data, and data from the value of 0.
+-   1 – Allows sending basic device info, including quality-related data, app compatibility, app usage data, and data from the value of 0.
 -   2 – Allows sending additional insights, including: how Windows, Windows Server, System Center, and apps are used, how they perform, advanced reliability data, and data from the value of 1.
 -   3 – All data allowed on other levels, plus all data necessary to identify and help to fix problems is allowed.